cosmos510/asl-recognition/README.md

 # ASL Recognition

-This project is an AI-powered application that recognizes American Sign Language (ASL) gestures using computer vision.
-Built with Django and Docker, it provides a straightforward user interface for real-time ASL recognition.
+This project is an AI-powered application that recognizes American Sign Language (ASL) alphabet gestures using computer vision.
+Built with Django and Docker, it provides a straightforward user interface for real-time ASL alphabet recognition.

 ![Screenshot 2024-10-26 at 17 49 37](https://github.com/user-attachments/assets/fbcda16b-6cc3-41b2-ad49-538eef77bc9c)